PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 Building documentation
 ======================
-Documentation is built from the master branch on every commit pushed to it.
+Documentation is built from the main branch on every commit pushed to it.

 Sphinx, the documentation generator of PlasmaPy, uses reStructuredText (reST) as its markup language.
 A primer on reST is available at this `webpage